ericabxy/opend6/docs/_attributes/Willpower.md

 - Mental Fortitude
 - Mind
 - Spirit
-category: System Book
+category: optional
-order: 12
+source: System Book
 ---

 > A character's Willpower represents his ability to withstand mental attacks, whether they come from situational pressures, like stress, or direct assault, like magical or psychic phenomena.